 One of the defining characteristics of a bamboo sheet set is its incomparable softness.
 Even though it may have a lower thread count, bamboo is an incredibly soft material.
 Because it’s super soft to the touch, bamboo sheets might be the best choice for young children and those who have skin sensitivities.
 If you didn’t think it could get any better, the best part is that the sheets continue to get softer with use.

-Bamboo sheets are naturally hypoallergenic and have excellent moisture-absorbing capabilities, making them a great choice for those with allergies.
+Bamboo sheets are naturally hypoallergenic and have excellent moisture-absorbing capabilities, making them a great choice for a hypoallergenic sheets, and for those with allergies.

 More often than not, residual moisture is what attracts germs, dust mites, mold, and fungi.
 Thanks to the hypoallergenic features of bamboo sheets, you can sleep easy without having to fight the sniffles.